Lamu Island Kenya Travel Guide

 Numerous small sandbanks appear at low tide throughout the archipelago.
 These offer isolated spots of white sand for sunbathing, swimming, and private picnics.

-Beyond Shela and Kipungani, other small, untouched beaches can be found on various islands, accessible by private dhow.
+Beyond Shela and Kipungani, other small, untouched beaches can be found on several islands, accessible with a private dhow.

 Sea turtles nest on some of Lamu's beaches.
 Inquire locally about current nesting activities.

-Beyond Lamu Old Town, several nearby sites deepen your appreciation of Swahili history and culture.
+Beyond Lamu Old Town, several neighboring attractions deepen your appreciation of Swahili history and culture.

-Gain insight into daily island life and significant pilgrimage sites.
+Gain insight into daily island life plus major pilgrimage sites.

 Beyond formal sites, direct community interaction deepens your cultural understanding.